 That Main Thing, Is To Ask Yourself, What’s Something That You Absolutely Love To Write About?

 What’s a topic that you could continually write about, even if nobody ever read a single line of your content?

-For me, I love to write about email marketing, IT security, blogging, and lead generation.
+For me, I love to write about email marketing, teaching, IT security, blogging, and lead generation.
 Those are a few topics that I absolutely love, and I also know a lot about.

 Now I challenge you to ask yourself, what are a small handful of topics that you absolutely love?

 To me, that’s the single most important thing.

 Because, so many bloggers end up getting sick and tired of creating content, simply because nobody ever reads their stuff.